Search results for

 A cardioid pickup pattern can record sound from the front and sides of the unit.

-This mic has a cardioid polar pattern, which means it most effectively captures sound coming from in front and beside it.
-On a basic level you should try to find a position where the front of the SoloCast is pointing directly at your mouth.
-I found that 1 foot is pretty much the limit on how far away from the mic you can get before sound quality really starts to degrade, characterized by a big drop in volume, and a distinct loss of bass.
-The closer you can get, the better—ideally around 4 inches away.
+This mic has a cardioid polar pattern, which means it most effectively captures the sound coming from in front and beside it.
+On a basic level, you should try to find a position where the front of the SoloCast is pointing directly at your mouth.
+I discovered that 1 foot is pretty much the limit on how far away from the mic you can get before sound quality really starts to degrade, characterized by a significant drop in volume and a distinct loss of bass.
+The closer you get, the better—ideally around 4 inches away.

 A man stands near the HyperX Solocast microphone, speaking into it.

 Also, this microphone is pretty quick to pick up typing noises.
-Position didn’t matter much, the clickity clack of my mechanical keyboard still came through very clearly—same goes for the sound of the force transmitted through the desk when you type.
-If you’re buying this for Zoom meetings, expect to tap that mute sensor very often so your typing doesn’t interrupt things.
+Position didn’t matter much; the clickity clack of my mechanical keyboard still came through very clearly—the same goes for the sound of the force transmitted through the desk when you type.
+If you’re buying this for Zoom meetings, expect to tap that mute sensor very often, so your typing doesn’t interrupt things.

 How do you connect the HyperX SoloCast?